-Over the past several years and in preparation for developing a new State plan, the NDE and Nebraska CTE have engaged numerous stakeholders from across the state representing K-12, postsecondary, business and industry, workforce and economic development, parents, students, and those representing special populations to develop a conceptual framework and theory of action for moving its high-quality CTE system forward.
+In preparation for developing the State plan, the NDE and Nebraska CTE engaged numerous stakeholders from across the state representing K-12, postsecondary, business and industry, workforce and economic development, parents, students, and those representing special populations to develop a conceptual framework and theory of action for moving its high-quality CTE system forward.
 This framework, including a mission and vision statement, guiding principles, and a list of strategic priorities, sets the stage for the work to be completed.

 Nebraska CTE should be viewed systematically by taking a broad perspective in evaluating its contributions to the state's economic future, rather than focusing on discrete secondary or postsecondary programs or specific funding streams.
-The State plan for Perkins V provides support to implement this updated framework for Nebraska CTE.
+The State plan for Perkins V provides support to implement this framework for Nebraska CTE.